 In an ideal world, parents should be able to come up with a custody and visitation plan without going to court.
 In an ideal world, people would also put the interests of their children ahead of their own.
 In the real world, this does not always happen.
 Custody and visitation is one of the most highly contested issues in divorce.
-When one parent tries to keep the other parent away from the children, both parents start fighting verbally and sometimes physically.
+When one parent tries to keep the other parent away from their children, both parents start fighting, verbally and sometimes physically.
 Inevitably, the children know that there are problems at home.
-If child custody and visitation will be an issue in your divorce, it is important to keep things in perspective.
-Focus on being there for the children, reassure that you love them, and be the best parent you can be.
+If child custody and visitation will be an issue in your divorce, it is important to keep things in perspective — focus on being there for the children, reassure that you love them, and be the best parent you can be.

 How the Court Decides Child Custody

 If you and your spouse cannot agree on custody and visitation of your minor children, you will have to go to court-ordered mediation first.
 The purpose of the mediation is to give you and your spouse an opportunity to discuss your disagreement over custody and visitation in a private setting without significant time constraints.
 You and your spouse will meet with a mediator who will attempt to get the two of you to agree on a custody and visitation schedule.
 If you reach an agreement in mediation, your agreement becomes the court order.
 If you do not reach an agreement in mediation, then the court will issue orders regarding custody and visitation.